tiancihe/Toolathlon/README.md

 ```
 bash global_preparation/pull_toolathlon_image.sh
 ```

+If you are unable/unwilling to install docker/podman, but still want to try our benchmark, please refer to [README_nodocker.md](README_nodocker.md).

 ### Configure Global Configs
 Simply set these two env variables, note that `TOOLATHLON_OPENAI_BASE_URL` must be an OpenAI SDK compatible one, as our agent scaffold relies on this: